-- Custom video function requires the support of the camera. - After a camera restore action (not restore to default setting), quantity of custom video streams and their names are kept, but the related parameters are restored.
+- Only certain camera models support the function. - After a camera restore action (not restore to default setting), quantity of custom video streams and their names are kept, but the related parameters are restored.

 Figure 8-2 Custom Video Settings

 - 1. Click + to add a stream. - 2.
 Change the stream name if needed.